 This requires work to be done on the reservation system, so please contact the Medical Service Center.

 Can I have a breast cancer examination while I am lactating?▼

 While you can have breast cancer screening while lactating, it can be difficult to obtain accurate results.

 How are the results of breast cancer screening given to us?▼

-The results will be sent to the address stipulated on your medical questionnaire about two weeks after your examination.
+The results will be sent to the address stipulated on your medical questionnaire about three weeks after your examination.